 Blogger vs. WordPress – Ease of Use

 The majority of people who wish to start a blog are not web engineers.
-They may be the owner of a small business or a non-profit organization.
+Instead, they may be a small business owner or a non-profit organization.

 They want to share their thoughts with the rest of the world, or they wish to pursue a new pastime.